 For example, if all you need is online privacy and protection or faster speeds for gaming or torrenting, then you can choose to connect to the fastest location instead.

-Speed is a very important aspect to look at when choosing a VPN service, that is why you need to do some tests yourself – where it is possible – or look at some reviews to find the tests there.
+Speed is a very important aspect to look at when choosing a VPN service.
+That is why you need to do some tests yourself or look at some reviews to find the tests there.

 VPNs are known to slow down your internet speed.
 The encryption, the VPN protocols being used, and the distance to the server usually has an impact on your speed.